 Divorce is difficult for children to cope with, but with your help, they can et through it.
 They might not know what questions to ask right away, so continue to be available to them as you move forward with the process.

 Discuss the Details of Your Divorce Case with a Knowledgeable Legal Professional

 If you are getting a divorce, you will need an experienced legal advocate on your side to advise and guide you through it.
-At Family First Legal Group, our family law team is committed to helping clients navigate this challenging and emotional experience, so they can start a new chapter in life.
+At Empire Law, our family law team is committed to helping clients navigate this challenging and emotional experience, so they can start a new chapter in life.